-We become more nurturing to the women we meet destroying attraction and lowering our self-confidence just a little.
+We become more nurturing to the women we meet destroying attraction and lowering our self-confidence just a little bit.

 And now we have to claw our way to back to who we were before the whole thing started.

-We end up making so many more mistakes and each one of them seems like an idiot thing to do – or like it means more now.
+We end up making so many more mistakes and each one of them seems like an idiot thing to do – or like it the mistakes just means more now.

 But it doesn’t – does it?

-Who cares if we screw it up with a girl and you don’t find her in your bed within a night or a week.
+Who cares if we screw it up with a girl and don’t find her in bed within a night or a week.

 Who cares if we say the wrong thing, act a little skittish, or run out of things to say.

 Hey – men and women do that stuff all the time and putting pressure on ourselves is unfair.